K.A.V. Lovania Leuven: History

-At first a Swiss Catholic student fraternity was founded, Helvetia Lovaniensis.
+Helvetia Lovaniensis was the first Swiss Catholic student fraternity.
 It existed from 1872 to 1875.
-It was succeeded by an all German Catholic student fraternity, Tungria Lovaniensis, that existed from 1877 until 1879.
-In 1888 a regional student fraternity was founded by students from Luxemburg.
+It was succeeded by an all-German Catholic student fraternity, Tungria Lovaniensis, that existed from 1877 until 1879.
+In 1888, a regional student fraternity was founded by students from Luxemburg.
 Only the last fraternity survived.
 Out of the ashes of the demise of the Swiss and German fraternities, a new fraternity was founded.

 This event was triggered by a public allocution of Armand Thiéry, a professor in thomistic philosophy at the university, on student life at Germanic universities on January 21, 1896.
-During his student years in Bonn, Thiéry had become a member of the prestigious student fraternity K.D.St.
+During his student years in Bonn, Thiéry became a member of the prestigious student fraternity K.D.St.
 V. Bavaria Bonn, the oldest Catholic student fraternity in the world.
-This speech motivated a number of Germanic students to such an extent that they decided to establish a fraternity that same evening.
+This speech motivated many Germanic students to such an extent that they decided to establish a fraternity that same evening.
 It was called Lovania, which is Latin for Leuven (Louvain).
 The fraternity quickly expanded and Prof. Thiéry became honorary president.
 Lovania continued to blossom until the outbreak of the First World War.
 In 1914 the fraternity was suspended due to the commencement of fighting.
 At that moment the fraternity already had more than 160 active and inactive members.
 Numerous members died on both sides of the war.

-In post war Belgium it was impossible to re-establish a German student fraternity in 1918.
-Promising efforts were made during 1927 and 1928 but failed after a short period of time.
+In post war Belgium, it was impossible to re-establish a German student fraternity in 1918.
+Promising efforts were made during 1927 and 1928 but failed after a short time.
 The Second World War made a quick re-establishment even more impossible.
 It took until 1996 until the political situation was stable enough to reconstitute the fraternity, within the Dutch-speaking Katholieke Universiteit te Leuven.
 At that moment many students who belonged to fraternities were members of the Cartellverband and studied in Louvain.
 The idea then arose to re-establish the fraternity.
-The last surviving member gave his blessing to this undertaking and on April 19, 1996 the reactivation became a reality.
+The last surviving member gave his blessing to this undertaking and on April 19, 1996, the reactivation became a reality.
 In 1999 the friendly affiliation to the Cartellverband was formally re-established.
-Today the fraternity flourishes and has 137 members to date, originating from Flanders, the Netherlands, Germany, Austria, Switzerland, Poland, the United Kingdom, Ireland and the United States.
+Today the fraternity flourishes and has over 137 members, originating from Flanders, the Netherlands, Germany, Austria, Switzerland, Poland, the United Kingdom, Ireland, Australia and the United States.